top of page

 the access and somedays, it feels you're the only boat on the lake.

-Since the Woodbury Fire in June 2019, which consumed 124,000 acres of the Tonto
+The Woodbury Fire in June 2019 consumed almost 124,000 acres of the

-roadway damage and debris.
+Tonto National Forest.
 In September 2019, a storm dumped approximately six

-inches of rain onto the fire scar and the runoff severely damaged large portions of the
+inches of rain onto the fire scar and the runoff severely damaged large portions

-State Route 188 either from US 60 or State Route 87 and taking State Route 88 west
+State Route 188 either from US 60 or State Route 87 and taking

-from Roosevelt Lake Dam.
+State Route 88 west from Roosevelt Lake Dam.

 Apache Lake is another one of our favorites.
 Once we're there we never want to